Adityadikonda10/OCR-from-scratch-on-MNIST-Dataset/README.md

 - Output Layer: 10 neurons gets 64 inputs, with SoftMax activaton function.

 ## Emphasis on Adam Optimizier
-For previous repository of NNFS Optimizer used was SGD. the problem with using SGD was slow learning process and high computation power.
-Upgrading to Adam **Adaptive Moment Estimation** makes the process faster and a bit light on resource consumption.
-As this optimizer works on concept of velocity.
-It adaptively changes the step size for finding the local minima.
+The previous optimizer used for the NNFS repository was SGD.
+The issue with using SGD was the slow learning process and high computational requirements.
+Switching to Adam (Adaptive Moment Estimation) has made the process faster and lighter in terms of resource consumption.
+This optimizer operates based on the concept of velocity, adaptively adjusting the step size to find the local minima.

 ### Compute the biased first moment estimate $m_t$
 $$